PrimeHammer/angularupgrades/README.md

 Every other folder (from `scripts`, `public`, `src`, `node_modules`) is a build copy of the content located in `public` folder.

 Files like index.html in the main folder will be replaced at the build time.
-Please do not modify similar files as you may lost your worken after you run `npm run build`
+Please do not modify similar files as you may lost your work after you run `npm run build`.

 ## Changing the build folder